Fallen Army Reserve Soldier memorialized during Hispanic Heritage Month

 |0

-This work, Fallen Army Reserve Soldier memorialized during Hispanic Heritage Month [Image 4 of 4], by SGT Salvatore Ottaviano, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fallen Army Reserve Soldier memorialized during Hispanic Heritage Month, by SSG Shawn Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.